vSense/docker-rtorrent/README.md

 ruTorrent is a front-end for the popular Bittorrent client rtorrent.
 > [More info](https://github.com/Novik/ruTorrent)

-## How to use this images
+## How to use this image

-This is a Dockerfile to set up "rtorrent with rutorrent" it based on Alpine Linux and uses Nginx and php-fpm
+This is a Dockerfile to set up "rtorrent with rutorrent", it based on Alpine Linux and uses Nginx and php-fpm

 This image contains 2 volumes you can override with host or data containers volumes:
 - /downloads : your downloads folder